drdrej/android-xml-drafts/README.md

 ## Philosophy
 1. declaration over programming.
 2. types over strings.
+3. easy to use.
+4. should be fast as possible and use low as possible memory.

 ## Features
 1. based on XmlPullParser.
 2. hide parser logic.
 3. generate states based on enums.
-4. you can bind a callback-object to parser to handle states.
+4. you can bind a callback-object to parser to handle states (called domain-specific-binding)
-5. parser has only 2 abstract methods (startTag() vs. endTag() ).
+5. parser has only 2 abstract methods (startTag() vs. endTag()).
 6. no special language need to learn - java is enough.

 ## Usage

 Before you start to write a parser, you need to open your xml-file and plan/identify parser-states.
+To understand the functionality imagine you need to parse item-tags in a given xml, skip some some tags and ignore unknown-tags.
+F.e. you want to collect names and content (text) of these item-tags in a list.
+In the following example I show you how you can write a parser to do this kind of work.
+Bevore we start you need an xml-file.

 ### XML-document

-1. all kind of xml accepted by xml-pull-parser.
+This parser accepts all kind of xml that is accepted by an xml-pull-parser.
-2. you need to the states.
+So you can create a file with the structure like in the following example.

-**Example**:
+**Example**: create an xml-file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>